A Complete Travel Guide to Rishikesh

 - No public display of affection is allowed in public places.

-- Adventure activities are famous part of Rishikesh, so you must try one.
+- Adventure activities are a famous part of Rishikesh, so you must try one.

-- Do not miss nearby places that are much famous tourist spots too.
+- Do not miss nearby places that are many famous tourist spots too.

 I hope the above information about visiting Rishikesh proved useful.
 If you have any questions or require additional information, please ask in the comments box below and I will gladly respond.